uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 Once I have the endpoint details, I import them into Postman or use them directly in my Rest Assured scripts for validation.
 So basically, I either get them from Swagger, Postman collections, or intercept them using Charles Proxy depending on the situation.

-11 How you pass the query parameter  in restassured
+11 How you pass the query parameter  in restassured.

 In Rest Assured, I usually pass query parameters using the queryParam() method.
 For example, if I need to pass parameters like page=2 or status=active, I include them before the request method, In this way, the query parameters are automatically appended to the API URL, and it makes the request look cleaner and easy to maintain.
 In real projects, I sometimes fetch these parameters dynamically from Excel or property files, especially when doing data-driven testing.

 12 What is status code